Skip to Content

 Chronic Myelogenous Leukemia

-See the PDQ summary on Chronic Myelogenous Leukemia Treatment for information.
+See the PDQ summary about Chronic Myelogenous Leukemia Treatment for information.

 The purpose of treatment for polycythemia vera is to reduce the number of extra blood cells.
 Treatment of polycythemia vera may include the following:

-Treatment of primary myelofibrosis in patients without symptoms is usually watchful waiting.
+Treatment of primary myelofibrosis in patients without signs or symptoms is usually watchful waiting.

-Treatment of primary myelofibrosis in patients with symptoms may include the following:
+Treatment of primary myelofibrosis in patients with other signs or symptoms may include the following:

-Treatment of essential thrombocythemia in patients younger than 60 years who have no symptoms and an acceptable platelet count is usually watchful waiting.
+Treatment of essential thrombocythemia in patients younger than 60 years who have no signs or symptoms and an acceptable platelet count is usually watchful waiting.
 Treatment of other patients may include the following: